natenho/Mockaco/README.md

 There is a default endpoint provided that let's you verify the  last call for each mocked endpoint.
 The default path for this endpoint is ```http://localhost:5000/_mockaco/verification?route={path to verify}```.

-## Example: verifying call to mocked endpoint
+## Example: Verifying call to mocked endpoint

 ### Verify request without body